kh9sd/UniversalTuringMachine/README.md

    - if *j = 0*, the symbol is the 0th symbol
    - if *j = 1*, the symbol is the 1st symbol
    - if *j = 2*, the symbol is the 2nd symbol
-- Operation: an operation has the format of a symbol to be printed with the above format, followed by an command to move left, right, or not at all
+- Operation: an operation has the format of a symbol to be printed with the above format, followed by a command to move left, right, or not at all
    - while this technically means we have to print a character, if we don't want any changes we can just print the same character as scanned
 - Next: tells us the name of the next m-config, follows the same format as above

 Turing proves that with this, TMs can be represented as a string